 Philippa TuckmanPsychoanalytic psychotherapist

-Being human is always complex, and at times it is harder than usual to think about it alone.
-In psychotherapy we talk together, and so explore our relationships with ourselves and with others, looking for the truth of what we feel and why we behave as we do.
+Being human is always complex, and at times it is harder than usual to think about it all alone.
+In psychotherapy we talk together, exploring our relationships with ourselves and with others, looking for the truth of what we feel and why we behave as we do.

 You may want to do this work for any number of reasons.
 A particular problem or issue in your professional, creative or family life could be causing you distress, or you might feel that things are not right in some way that you can’t quite define; motivations are as individual as people.
 I have worked with depression, anxiety, eating disorders, family issues and abuse, sexual and racial harassment, gender dysphoria, artistic and creative blocking, addiction and self-harm to name only a few, and each client has brought their own particularity to the work.

 It's worth remembering that you don't necessarily know what it is you want or need to say; finding that out is the work we will do.
 There's no shame in not knowing.
 The easy advice others give to 'open up', 'connect with others', and so on masks just how hard that can be.
 I won't know when we start to talk what it is you want to say, but I'm sure it will be worth your effort.

 You may well want to know what psychotherapy can give you.
 I cannot answer that precisely, because you yourself will find the answers in the work we will do together.
 What I can say is you are likely to find yourself exploring a new way of experiencing yourself in the world, and to be more aware of yourself doing that.

 How I work